-Trip Couch begins his fifth season at the University of Houston after being named an assistant coach on July 8, 2010.
+Trip Couch begins his seventh season at the University of Houston after being named an assistant coach on July 8, 2010.

 Couch rejoined the Houston Baseball program after a stint as assistant coach from 1995 to 2000.
 He and Whitting served as assistant coaches at UH together from 1996 to 2000.
 As a member of Whitting's staff, Couch serves as Houston Baseball's recruiting coordinator.
 He is also responsible for coaching the outfielders and catchers and implementing the short game offensively.
 In addition, he coordinates the offense with Coach Whitting.